shader-park/shader-park-docs/docs/references/README.md

 --- -->

 ### References
-Shader Park features a javascript library for creating 3D shaders, however sometimes you want to work directly with GLSL, which is also supported in Shader Park.
+Shader Park's unique feature is a javascript library for creating 3D shaders, however sometimes you want to work directly with GLSL, which is also supported.

 You can create GLSL sculptures at the following link:
 [https://shaderpark.netlify.com/new/glsl](https://shaderpark.netlify.com/new/glsl)